sam2829/project-4-royal-sam/README.md

 **Homepage**

 Users will be presented by a welcoming message with a background image of the golf course on display.
-Book a Tee link will be displayed on the home page which depending whether user is logged in or not will be taken to book a tee time form or option for user to register or login.
+Book a Tee link will be displayed on the home page which depending on whether user is logged in or not will be taken to book a tee time form or option for user to register or login.

 ![Homepage Screenshot](static/screenshots/desktop-homepage.png)

 **Register Page**

-As a User if I havnt already made an online account I would like to be able to register an account using the register form from allauth, so I can then be able to take part in all the site has to offer.
+As a User if I havn't already made an online account, I would like to be able to register an account using the register form from Allauth, so I can then be able to take part in all the site has to offer.

 ![Register Screenshot 1](static/screenshots/register-screenshot-1.png)